beqarion/TOP-Library/README.md

 ## How to Use

-1. Clone the repository: `clone https://github.com/beqarion/TOP-Library`
+1. Clone the repository: `git clone https://github.com/beqarion/TOP-Library.git`

 2. Open `index.html` in your web browser.